Predicting Effectiveness of Drugs by Analyzing Molecular-Based Biomarkers

 Possible Prediction of Effectiveness for the following Drugs

-The therapeutic alternatives, which can result out of the genes, include 83 approved drugs, 12 approved drug combinations and drugs, which are available in the context of clinical development.
+The therapeutic alternatives, which can result out of the genes, include about 95 approved drug therapies and drugs, which are available in the context of clinical development.
 These drugs are chemotherapeutics as well as targeted drugs inlcuding anti-hormone-drugs and immunotherapies.

 The drugs which appear on the final report will vary from tumor type to tumor type, and are always changing.
 Therefore the following lists give only an orientation.